 Hi, I’m Debora

-As a child I fell in love with hanging mobiles and the art of Origami, and now as an adult I enjoy combining these two art forms when I make my hanging origami mobiles.
-My hope is to capture the imagination of children and adults alike, and to share the symbol of peace – the paper crane.
-I work with my customers to create mobiles that meet their needs, and surpass their expectations.
+Hanging mobiles and the art of Origami have always been a part of my life, and now as an adult I enjoy combining these two in my art.
+Capturing the imagination of children and adults alike, and sharing a symbol of peace – the paper crane brings me joy, and working with my customers to create mobiles that meet their needs is always a fun experience.

 Why I Make Mobiles: